 We’ve only lived in Germany for less than a year, but I’ve grown to love German cuisine from the moment we had our first meal at Frankfurt.

-So, this continuously growing list is my way of sharing with you some of my favorite German food.
+So, this continuously growing list of German recipes is my way of sharing with you some of my favorite food from Germany.

 A mix of savories and sweets for you to relish and enjoy!